 Honestly, once you’re here, you’ll probably never want to leave.
 And who can blame you?
 Madonna di Campiglio has 38 miles of rideable terrain but offers access to 97 miles of interconnected runs across three ski areas that make up the Ski Area Campiglio: Madonna di Campiglio, Pinzolo, and Folgarida-Marilleva.
 Plus, if you buy a Superskirama Pass, you have a whopping 236 miles at your finger – and ski – tips.

 Intermediates in your crew will ‘yew!’ at the cruisey blues and reds while park rats will go nuts for the Ursus Snow Park, considered by many as Europe’s best terrain park (which is a pretty big claim!).
 And let’s not forget the 4-mile-long Dolomitica run with a 70% gradient to challenge the most experienced riders among you.
-And, if your legs can take it, try the equally tricky Canalone Miramonti, perfectly lit for night riding.
+And, if your legs can take it, try the equally tricky Canalone Miramonti, perfectly lit for night skiing.

 Freeriders among you might get a touch frustrated, but seek and you shall find.
 All you have to do is head for nearby Passo del Tonale (included in the Superskirama lift ticket).
 Grab a lift to 3,000 meters/9,842 feet and experience some of the Dolomites’ most epic ski-touring terrain.
 You’re welcome.